ParthaMLDS/Deep-Learning/README.md

 # Deep-Learning
-This repository contains different deep learning projects and corresponding python notebook
+Hi all,this repository contains different deep learning projects and corresponding python notebooks.